-Welcome to a new Schoolhouse Designer Spotlight series.
-Each month we will feature an interview with a designer whose aesthetic and style we admire.
-To kick it off, we'd like to introduce you to Max Humphrey, a former punk rock bass player turner interior designer who recently relocated to Portland from sunny L.A. to launch his own design firm.
+Every month we feature an interview with a designer whose aesthetic and style we admire.
+Today, we'd like to introduce you to Max Humphrey, a former punk rock bass player turner interior designer who recently relocated to Portland from sunny L.A. to launch his own design firm.
 Often times we'll see Max roaming the Schoolhouse flagship store with clients or for himself and we've always loved working together on his varied projects.
 A master of pattern and era-mixing, Max's interiors are always laid-back, totally cool and infused with vintage Americana charm.
 We chatted with Max about his design influences, tricks for bringing a room together and of course, his all-time Schoolhouse favorites.

 Describe your aesthetic when it comes to decorating.
 What styles draw are you drawn to personally?